Tusk (2014 film): Plot

 A local detective puts Ally and Teddy in touch with Guy LaPointe, who has been hunting Howard for years.
-LaPointe explains that Howard, nicknamed "the First Wife," has been kidnapping and murdering people for years.
+LaPointe explains that Howard, nicknamed "First Wife", has been kidnapping and then murdering people for years.
 His victims' bodies were found with no legs, stitched arms, no tongue, and fragments of tibia bones in their jaws.
-He warns them that Wallace may still be alive, but not as they remember him.
+He warns them that Wallace may still be alive, for now, but that he will eventually be killed.

-Eventually, Howard finishes sewing Wallace into a walrus costume made of human skin with the tusks attached.
+Meanwhile, Howard finishes sewing Wallace into a walrus costume made of human skin with the tusks attached.
 Howard proceeds to condition Wallace to think and behave like a walrus.
 Howard reveals that shortly before being rescued, he had killed and eaten Mr. Tusk to survive.
-Overcome with guilt, he has spent the last 15 years turning his victims into his beloved savior in an attempt to relive their last day and give Mr. Tusk another chance at survival.
+Overcome with guilt, he has spent the last fifteen years turning his victims into his beloved savior in an attempt to relive their last day and give Mr. Tusk another chance at survival.

-With Howard later dressed in his homemade walrus pelt, the two engage in a fight that ends when Wallace impales Howard on his tusks.
+With Howard later dressed in his homemade walrus pelt, the two engage in a fight that ends when Wallace impales Howard on his tusks after Howard tries to beat him with an oosik.
 Howard dies satisfied.
 LaPointe, Ally, and Teddy enter the enclave as Wallace bellows victoriously.
 LaPointe aims a gun at him to put Wallace out of his misery, much to Ally’s horror.

-One year later, Wallace, still living as a walrus, lives in a wildlife sanctuary.
-Ally and Teddy visit him and feed him a fish.
+One year later, Ally and Teddy visit Wallace in a wildlife refuge and feed him a fish.
 In a flashback, Ally tells Wallace that her grandfather once told her that crying is what separates humans from animals.
 Ally tearfully tells Wallace she still loves him before leaving.
 Wallace cries as he bellows, implying he has retained some of his humanity.